HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-elu\_                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional gelu                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional glu                                      Yes      No       No      No        No       No        No        No       No     torch.nn.functional glu_jvp                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional grid_sample                              Yes      No       No      No        No       No        No        No       No     torch.nn.functional hardshrink                               Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional hardsigmoid                              Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional
+elu\_                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional gelu                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional glu                                      Yes      No       No      No        No       No        No        No       No     torch.nn.functional glu_jvp                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten grid_sample                              Yes      No       No      No        No       No        No        No       No     torch.nn.functional hardshrink                               Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional hardsigmoid                              Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional